 \section{Conclusion}

-In this work, we explained how we could use Nsp with the two toolboxes MPI and Premia to address the difficult problem of paralleling the valuation of a large portfolio.
-The use of Nsp makes the paralleling very easy as all the code can be written in an intuitive scripting language.
-For our examples, we chose a simplified Robbin Hood approach as far as load balancing is concerned and it already provides very good speedups.
+In this work, we explained how we could use Nsp with the MPI and Premia toolboxes to address the difficult problem of parallelizing the evaluation of a large portfolio.
+The use of Nsp makes the parallelization very easy as all the code can be written in an intuitive scripting language.
+For our examples, we chose a simplified {\it Robbin Hood} approach as far as load--balancing is concerned and it already provides very good speedups.
 One way of improving the speedups would be to improve the load balancing mechanism.
 The first idea is to gather several pricing problems and send them all together to reduce the communication latency.
-The bottle neck in the approach we used in the examples is that the computation assigned to the first slave process id done before the master has already assigned the last slave a job.
-One way of encompassing this difficulty is to divide the nodes into sub-groups, each group having its own master.
-Then, each sub-master could apply a naive load balancing but since it has fewer slave processes to monitor the speedups would be better.
+The bottleneck in the approach we used is that the computation assigned to the first slave process is finished before the master has already assigned the last slave a job.
+As we do not know how long a computation will last, we cannot reorganize the works so that not all the light works are assigned to the same CPUs.
+Nevertheless, one way of encompassing this difficulty is to divide the nodes into sub-groups, each group having its own master.
+Then, each sub--master could apply a naive load balancing but since it has fewer slave processes to monitor the speedups would be better.